JohnCoene/javascript-for-r/_book/3-27-htmlwidgets-polish.md

 controller = new Gio.controller(el, configs);
 ```

-The three dots can be added to the `gio` function which internally captures them in a `list` named `configs` so it can be easily referenced in JavaScript.
+The three dots can be added to the `gio` function, which internally captures them in a `list` named `configs` so it can be easily referenced in JavaScript.

 ```r
 # add ...three dots